River Thames: Pollution

-Treated sewage
+Treated and untreated sewage

 Treated waste water from all the towns and villages in the Thames catchment flow into the Thames via sewage treatment plants.
 This includes all that from Swindon, Oxford, Berkshire and almost all of Surrey.

 However, untreated sewage still often enters the Thames during wet weather.
 When London's sewerage system was built, sewers were designed to overflow through discharge points along the river during heavy storms.
-Originally, this would happen once or twice a year, however overflows now happen once a week on average.
+Originally, this would happen once or twice a year; however, overflows now happen once a week on average.
 In 2013, over 55 tonnes of dilute raw sewage overflowed into the tidal Thames.
 These discharge events kill fish, leave raw sewage on the riverbanks, and decrease the water quality of the river.
+A 2022 investigation by the Environment Agency found "widespread and serious non-compliance with the relevant regulations".
+Thames Water has also published an interactive map showing discharges as they happen.

-To reduce the release of this into the river, the Thames Tideway Scheme is currently under construction at a cost of £4.2 billion.
-This project will collect sewage from the Greater London area before it overflows, before channelling it down a 25 km (15 mi) tunnel underneath the tidal Thames, so that it can be treated at Beckton Sewage Treatment Works.
-The project is planned to reduce sewage discharges into the Thames in the Greater London area by 90%, dramatically increasing water quality.
+To reduce the release of this into the river, the Thames Tideway Scheme was constructed at a cost of £5 billion.
+It was completed in February 2025 after delays and additional costs because of the COVID-19 Pandemic.
+This project collects sewage from the Greater London area before it overflows, channelling it down a 25 km (15 mi) tunnel underneath the tidal Thames, so that it can be treated at Beckton Sewage Treatment Works.
+The project is intended to reduce sewage discharges into the Thames in the Greater London area by 90%, dramatically increasing water quality.
+It is estimated that two million tonnes of sewage will still enter the Thames each year.